 The Ford GT is the radio-controlled replica (officially licensed) of the legendary Ford GT.
 It is ideal for beginners on paved surfaces.
 There is currently only one variant of the Ford GT:

-- Ford GT 4-wheel drive with a 1130113 and a stability management system (TSM) (maximum speed 50 km/h)
+- Ford GT 4-wheel drive with a speed controller and a stability management system (TSM) (maximum speed 50 km/h)

-The Ford Fiesta Rally
+The Ford Fiesta

 The Ford Fiesta Rally is the radio-controlled replica (under official license) of the Ford Fiesta Rally.
 It can be driven on paved tracks as well as smooth dirt tracks.
-There is currently only one variant of the Ford Fiesta Rally:
+There is currently only one variant of the Traxxas Ford Fiesta Rally:

 The XO-1

 The XO-1 is undoubtedly one of the fastest radio-controlled cars in the world.
 It requires some driving experience to be able to drive it.
-There is currently only one variant of the { {c57bebd62f925528e5a7bbc1f708cc8e}} XO-1:
+There is currently only one variant of the Traxxas XO-1:

-Les short course Traxxas
+The short course Traxxas

 The Ford F-150